onkelbeh/HomeAssistantRepository/README.md

 - update the missing component descriptions for `metadata.xml`
 - Publish my ESPHome Configurations
 - Add test support for Python 3.9 in new dev branches
-- Add libraries if I need it or someone asks for
+- Add more libraries if I need it or someone asks for
 - Write an real good installation page for the home-assistant.io Documentation an get it added there.
 - Convince the world to not run Home Assistant with Docker (see https://xkcd.com/1988/)

 ## Experiments in progress:
 * grafana with influxdb, will have to use it at work soon and have to get used to it anyway, fits much better for irregular measurements than Cacti/RRD.
 * remote IOS authentication with [haproxy](https://www.haproxy.org) and client certificates.
-* play with [Node-RED](https://nodered.org/), there are users requests for it, but my skills are to low for this Ebuild :-)
+* play with [Node-RED](https://nodered.org/), there are users requests for it, but my skills are too low for this Ebuild :-)
 * first tests with Python 3.9 are in progress

 ## some Background...